zocker-160/ifm/doc/usage.rst

 .. versionadded:: 5.0

-This produces a map which can be read (and edited) by `Xfig
-<http://www.xfig.org>`_, and any other programs which understand Fig
+This produces a map which can be read (and edited) by Xfig_, and any other programs which understand Fig format.
-format.
 The map sections are packed to get a best fit automatically, in a similar manner to PostScript, but since Fig has no concept of pages, it is most useful when you're printing each map section individually.
-There's a utility program called :ref:`ifm2dev <ifm2dev>` which automatically does this.
+There's a utility program called :ref:`ifm2dev
+<ifm2dev>` which automatically does this.

 Fig format is also useful if you want to print poster-sized maps over several pages.
 The :option:`-M` option of :program:`fig2dev` (part of the